blanc-cake/nintendo-video-tests/README.md

 + An installation of [Charles Proxy](https://www.charlesproxy.com/), this can also be done with [mitmproxy](https://mitmproxy.org/), though Charles is more user friendly.
 + A Nintendo 3DS running [CFW](https://3ds.hacks.guide/)
-+ A copy of Nintendo Video (USA, this is because the only available BOSS files are for US regions) installed to said 3DS (Can be found on certain sites)
++ A CIA of Nintendo Video (USA, this is because the only available BOSS files are for US regions) of which can be found on the Internet Archive.
 + BOSS data of your region and language (Currently only USA - English and USA - Spanish BOSS data is available.)

 # Setup